Chicago EcoFlora Project

 It's easy to participate!

-Report your one-time or life-cycle observation on any plant or search for targeted species highlighted in the monthly EcoQuest below.
-Learn more about how to submit and observation here.
+Report your phenology observations on any plant or search for targeted species highlighted in the monthly EcoQuest below.
+Submit your Phenology Observation using your handheld device or record your observations on a field report form (downloadable from your plant's webpage and the bottom of this project page) and post your findings later.
+Learn more about how to submit an observation here.

 Snap a photo.

 Anywhere in Cook County, Illinois!
 If you are visiting select Chicago Parks or Forest Preserves of Cook County, you can check out an activity backpack with our EcoQuests, plant ID guides, datasheets, and more.